LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 <details>
 <summary>Expl2.1 :</summary>

-Obtaining and preparing the dataasets is a core acitivity in every data science project.
+Obtaining and preparing datasets is a core acitivity in every data science project.
 Each data point can have an impact on the learning, and it is thus crucial to define and implement a conscious, coherent, concerted approach to mitigate the risk of learning and testing on problematic datasets.

 </details>